 Start by defining the method, which in this case takes multiple arguments .
 Besides self, the method will need a loaded image and a list of rectangle numbers.
 Use a local variable to copy the image and then start looping through the rectangle numbers in the filtered_rect_list .
 With each loop, draw a rectangle by using the rectangle number to access the corner coordinates in the rect_coords dictionary .

-So you can tell one rectangle from another, use OpenCV’s putText() method to post the rectangle number in the bottom left corner .
+So you can tell one rectangle from another, use OpenCV’s putText() method to post the rectangle number in the bottom left corner of each rectangle .
 It needs the image, the text (as a string), coordinates for upper left x and lower right x, a font, line width, and color.

 Next, draw the annotated latitude limits, starting with the text for 30o N .
 Then draw the line using OpenCV’s line() method .
 It takes as arguments an image, a pair of (x, y) coordinates for the start and end of the line, a color, and a thickness.
 Repeat these basic instructions for 30o S latitude.

 End the method by returning the annotated image .
-The output for the peak-to-valley and standard deviation statistics are shown in Figures 7-14 and 7-15, respectively.
+The best rectangles, based on the peak-to-valley and standard deviation statistics, are shown in Figures 7-14 and 7-15, respectively.